discord-net/Discord.Net/docs/guides/commands/commands.md

 The next step to creating Commands is actually creating the Commands.

-To create a Command, add a method to your module of type `Task`.
+To create a Command, add a method to your module of type `Task` or `Task<RuntimeResult>` depending on your use.
 Typically, you will want to mark this method as `async`, although it is not required.